 The 10 Best Pitching Machines

 This wiki has been updated 40 times since it was first published in April of 2015.
 You'll never make it to the majors if you can't get on base, and these pitching machines let you hone your swing until you're as dangerous as Williams or Gwynn.
 Some of these can throw fastballs, curves, and even knuckleballs, letting you experience the full range of pitches you're likely to encounter.
 A few can help with shagging flies and practice scooping grounders.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes